 Whether you are looking to buy or rent, there is a wide variety of property to suit all pockets.
 Irlam and Cadishead’s property market is very affordable and compares favourably with other parts of Greater Manchester and North Cheshire.

-If you would like further information on properties in the district, there are two local estate agents who will be happy to help:
+If you would like further information on properties in the district, there are three local estate agents who will be happy to help:

 Chris Wilkinson – Call: 0161 777 9988 / Click: www.chris-wilkinson.co.uk